 Carbon

 Carbon FRPs have been incorporated into the rudders of an Airbus A310, which has helped to decrease its number of components by 95%.
-The simple molded parts have reduced the production cost and operational costs.
+The simple molded parts have reduced production cost and operational costs.
 They are now 25% lighter than the ones produced with sheet aluminum, which makes them more fuel-efficient.

 Aramids

 Aramids are generally prepared by the reaction between an amine group and a carboxylic acid halide group (aramid).
-This exists when an aromatic polyamide is spun from a liquid concentration of sulphuric acid into a crystallized fibre.
-Fibres are then spun into larger threads to weave into large ropes or woven fabrics.
+This exists when an aromatic polyamide is spun from a liquid concentration of sulphuric acid into a crystallized fiber.
+Fibers are then spun into larger threads to weave into large ropes or woven fabrics.
 Aramid fibers can be manufactured at varying grades based on strength and rigidity, so that the material can meet specific design requirements, such as cutting the tough material during manufacture.

 Types of fiber-reinforced polymer (FRP)